 Bus tours of NASA Stennis Space Center depart INFINITY Monday – Saturday at 11am, noon, 1pm, 2pm and 3pm.
+Bus tours are offered on a first come, first serve basis.

 For groups, organizers must submit attendance lists at least four days in advance.